anshul-22/bookList-redux/README.md

-# Book Tracker Application
+# Book List Application

 ## Overview
-The Book Tracker is a simple React application that allows users to add, search, edit, and delete books.
+The Book List is a simple React application that allows users to add, search, edit, and delete books.
 It uses Redux for state management and Material-UI for styling.

 ## Technologies Used
 - React